What a Family Diner Taught Me About Customer Service

 - Make it easy to find the answer.
-If customers want to do things themselves, the user experience (including your website and support software) must make it easy for them to do so.
+If customers want to do things themselves, the user experience (including your website and help desk software) must make it easy for them to do so.

 - Express your appreciation for their business.
 Show appreciation when customers choose you over your competitors.
 A coupon, a discount or a personalized “thank you” note is always a welcome surprise.